Risk Factors Dashboard

 Taxation

 The Bank files a Kansas privilege tax return.
+For Kansas privilege tax purposes, the minimum tax rate is 4.5% of earnings during fiscal year 2024, which is calculated based on federal taxable income, subject to certain adjustments.
 For Kansas privilege tax purposes, the minimum tax rate is 4.5% of earnings, which is calculated based on federal taxable income, subject to certain adjustments.
 The Bank has not received notification from the state of any potential tax liability for any years still subject to audit.
+The Bank's minimum rate for the Kansas privilege tax return will be reduced to 4.18% of earnings starting in fiscal year 2025.

-Additionally, the Bank files state tax returns in various other states where it has significant purchased loans and/or foreclosure activities.
+Additionally, the Bank files state tax returns in 16 other states and two cities where it has significant loan balances.
+In these states and cities, the Bank has either established a nexus under an economic nexus theory or has exceeded enumerated nexus thresholds based on the amount of interest income derived from loans within the state.
 In these states, the Bank has either established nexus under an economic nexus theory or has exceeded enumerated nexus thresholds based on the amount of interest derived from sources within the state.

 Employees and Human Capital Resources

 Our Company respects, values and encourages diversity in our employees and customers.
 We seek to recognize and develop the unique contributions each individual brings to our Company, and we are fully committed to maintaining a culture of diversity as a pillar of our values and our success.
-We seek to recognize and develop the unique contributions which each individual brings to our Company, and we are fully committed to supporting a culture of diversity as a pillar of our values and our success.
 These efforts are supported by our Board of Directors.
 Since 1977, at least one woman has served as a director of the Bank and, since its inception in 1999, at least one woman has served on the Board of Directors of the Company.
 In addition, since 2012, at least one underrepresented minority has served as a director of the Company and the Bank.
 The Board of Directors annually reviews the Company's diversity recruitment efforts and employment statistics.

-To assist in expanding diversity, the Company recruits employees through sources and organizations targeted at diverse communities.
+To assist in expanding diversity, the Company recruits employees through sources and organizations targeted at diverse communities.8 To assist in expanding diversity, the Company recruits employees through sources and organizations targeted at diverse communities.
 The Company also provides multiple opportunities for professional development and growth, including continuing education when applicable and specialty education within banking.
 Leadership development is supported through our Leadership Forum services, on a biannual basis, for mid-level leaders within the organization.
 Education for this program is currently provided by Banktastic.
 Annual employee educational requirements include targeted diversity, equity and inclusion training for all managers.
+All employees receive annual training on providing fair, high-quality service and understanding the causes of discrimination.
 All employees receive annual training on providing fair service, which is targeted at addressing implicit bias in providing customer service.

 The Company actively participates in initiatives to promote diversity and inclusion, both internally and externally.
+The Company has an Inclusion Task Force that promotes diversity and inclusion.
+During the current fiscal year, the Inclusion Task Force hosted events such as book and documentary discussions and developed an internal community webpage.
 Our employees, together with the Capitol Federal Foundation, contribute to programs that promote educational opportunities in all communities as well as housing in low-and-moderate income communities, including scholarships specifically for diverse candidates.

 Item 1A.
 Risk Factors